woleet/woleet.id-server/README.md

 /app.sh ha-start
 ```

-You will be prompted to choose a password to encrypt sensible informations in the database, it will be store in a [docker sercret](https://docs.docker.com/engine/swarm/secrets/).
+You will be prompted to choose a password to encrypt sensible data in the database, it will be store in a [docker sercret](https://docs.docker.com/engine/swarm/secrets/).

-If you have the environment variable : `WOLEET_ID_SERVER_ENCRYPTION_SECRET` set, the password will be this one.
+If you have the environment variable `WOLEET_ID_SERVER_ENCRYPTION_SECRET` set, the secret used will be this one.

-This secret will presists even when stopping the Woleet.ID Server stack
+This secret will persist after stopping the Woleet.ID Server stack.

 ### Update SSL certificate

-For now if you update your ssl certificates you will need to do `./app.sh ha-restart` as docker swarm do not update files used as configs or secrets if they change.
+For now if you update your SSL certificates you will need to do `./app.sh ha-restart` as Docker Swarm do not update files used as configs or secrets if they change.

 ### Update stack